CARV-ICS-FORTH/knot/docs/technical.rst

 In a cluster environment, it is common for each user to have a "home folder", usually mounted over NFS.
 Karvdash tries to apply this notion in a containerized environment: All cluster nodes share a common NFS folder, but this folder is also mounted inside containers as well.
 Thus, when running a notebook server (like Zeppelin or Jupyter), user data is available in the containerized environment at a well-known path - as it would be in a bare-metal cluster node.
 This, in addition to the web-based file browser provided by Karvdash, facilitates easy data management for applications, both for providing inputs and collecting outputs.

-In Karvdash, there are three such folders/data domains:
+In Karvdash, there are two such folders/data domains:

-* Local: User data that is stored on the cluster nodes themselves via a distributed filesystem.
-Mounted in containers under ``/local``.
+* Private: User data that is private to the user.
+Mounted in containers under ``/private``.
-* Remote: User data that is stored on a separate storage device and shared via a network link.
-Mounted in containers under ``/remote``.
-* Shared: Data that is shared among all users (usually stored on the same device providing "remote" storage).
+* Shared: Data that is shared among all users.
 Mounted in containers under ``/shared``.

-For the first two domains ("local" and "remote") Karvdash creates a subfolder for each user, named after the corresponding username and only allows access within that subfolder (like a "home folder").
-This is hidden to the user, meaning that ``/local`` and ``/remote`` are the user subfolders themselves.
+For the first domain Karvdash creates a subfolder for each user, named after the corresponding username and only allows access within that subfolder (like a "home folder").
+This is hidden to the user, meaning that ``/private`` is the user subfolder itself.
 Users cannot go up a level and check other users' names and files.

 .. figure:: images/service-layout.png